weilunn97/SLL-in-C/README.md

-# SLL-in-C
+# Data Structures in C
+1. Stacks (with Push/Pop/Traverse functions)
-Single Linked Lists and Functions in C
+2. Single Linked Lists (with functions)